Here is How to Franchise a Business

 What Are the Steps to Franchising a Business?

-As a prospective franchise owner, you should appreciate the steps that franchisors take to franchise a business.
-Here are the steps to franchise a business:
+Entrepreneurs who want to open a franchise can appreciate the steps that franchisors take to franchise a business.
+These steps include:

 Evaluate the Business

 The franchisor must consider if the concept is worth franchising.
-Professionals in the industry suggest taking something familiar but putting a twist to it.
+Professionals suggest taking something familiar but putting a twist to it.

 Refine the Business Model